Knowing Your Responsibilities as a Landlord

-It’s illegal to evict a tenant without due notice.
-If a tenant refuses to leave you can’t force them to so check the law before you rent out the property so you know where you stand.
+Its illegal to evict a tenant without proper notice.
+If a tenant refuses to leave you cant force them to so check the law before you rent it out so you know where you stand.

-Don’t expect tenants to live for weeks without hot water while you get the boiler fixed.
-It’s their home and they have to live in it.
+Make sure any repairs are carried out properly and within a reasonable amount of time you cant expect tenants to live for weeks without hot water while you get the boiler fixed.
+Its their home and they have to live in it!

-Under new laws all landlords offering assured short-hold tenancies must use the new tenancy deposit schemes set up.
+Its a legal obligation that all landlords offering assured short-hold tenancies (ASTs) use a tenancy deposit scheme to protect deposit money.
 For more information see our page on the scheme.

 For more information on your responsibilities as a landlord visit Shelter online.